 We’ve all stared at our reflections on more than one occasion—maybe at home, maybe in a dressing room—and thought with more than a little disgruntlement that none of the options we’ve pulled out of the closet or off the racks is working.
 Sound familiar?
 In the moment, you may be quick to criticize your taste in fashion or your body shape, but neither is to blame!
 The answer could be as simple as a shift in perspective.
-That is, you should consider not only dressing for pleasure or fashion but dressing for your body shape.
+That is, you should consider not only dressing for pleasure or fashion but dressing for your body shape, comfort, and confidence.

 If you’re reading this article, you probably already suspect you have an inverted triangle body shape or a body type characterized by strong shoulders and narrow hips.
 In this article, we’ll throw out all the misconceptions of following trends or fads when getting dressed each morning.
-Instead, you should be dressing in clothes that feel good and flatter your amazing figure.
+Instead, you should be dressing in clothes that make you feel good and flatter your amazing figure.
 We’ll discuss what it means to have an inverted triangle figure, help you determine if you have it, and cover our simple style rules for how to approach shopping and dressing in a way that flatters it.

 Knowing your body shape and how to dress for it is incredibly empowering.
 If you use the right framework for your body shape, you’ll never again purchase ill-fitting clothing just because it looked cute on the mannequin or the rack.
 Instead, you’ll fill your closet with pieces that you know will fit great!
 When you take our tips to heart, you’ll approach your daily trip to the closet with confidence.